ichi-h/portfolio/README.md

 ## Packages

-- db-client
-  - SQL client for SQLite DB.
 - db-manager
-  - Database replication system in SQLite + Litestream.
+  - Manage SQLite database in dbmate and sqlite-web.
 - fsharp
   - Business logic in F#.
 - nginx